RedisJSON/RedisJSON/docs/developer.md

 ## Documentation

-1. Prerequisites: `pip install mkdocs mkdocs-material s3cmd`
+1. Prerequisites: `pip install mkdocs mkdocs-material`
-1. To build and serve locally: `mkdocs build && mkdocs serve`
+1. To build and serve locally: `make localdocs`
 1. To deploy to the website: `make deploydocs`